sensu/sensu-puppet/REFERENCE.md

 ##### `handlers`

-List of handlers that responds to this check
+An array of Sensu event handlers (names) to use for events created by the check.

 ##### `interval`

 Valid values: /^[0-9]+$/, absent

-How frequently the check runs in seconds
+The frequency in seconds the check is executed.

 ##### `cron`